Star Wars Universe Roleplaying Game

 Soldier (Base Class)

-At level 3, a Soldier chooses a specialization that defines how they dominate the battlefield:
+At level 3, every Soldier chooses a specialization that shapes their role on the battlefield:

-• Vanguard – Heavy frontliners and damage-soakers who anchor the line and draw enemy fire.
+• Vanguard – Heavily trained frontliners and damage-soakers who anchor the line, draw fire, and protect allies in close quarters.

-• Commando – Mobile assault specialists who excel at coordinated strikes in short-to-medium range combat.
+• Commando – Mobile assault specialists who excel at short-to-medium range combat, room clearing, and coordinated strike operations.

-• Marksman – Precision shooters and overwatch experts who control the fight from long range and cover.
+• Marksman – Long-range snipers and overwatch experts who dominate from cover, control sightlines, and pick off priority targets.

 Soldier Training Traits (Levels 1–2)

 The traits below apply to all Soldier characters, regardless of which specialization they eventually choose at level 3.
-These features represent the universal combat training every Soldier receives before branching into Vanguard, Commando, or Marksman.
+These features represent the universal combat training every Soldier receives before branching into Vanguard, Commando, or Marksman, and they define how you perform in early missions while your long-term role is still taking shape.

 Level 1 – Combat Focus